tenzir/tenzir/web/docs/tql2/operators/read_syslog.md

 top-level.
 The data is best modeled as an `id` record with four nested fields `orig_h`, `orig_p`, `resp_h`, and `resp_p`.

-Without an unnest separator, the data looks like this:
+Without an unflatten separator, the data looks like this:

 ```json
 {